stuudium/actions-php-lint/README.md

 # PHP Syntax checker (lint) action

-This action controls the syntax of php files in a folder, excluding the vendor folder.
+This action controls the syntax of .php and .ctp files in a folder, excluding the vendor folder.

 ## Inputs